-The pipeline requires some system level packages(software installed via your Linux distribution's package manager) The installer looks for the system_packages.lst and installs the correct packages using that file.
-This file is a simple json formatted file that defines packages for each package manager
+The pipeline requires some system level packages(software installed via your Linux distribution's package manager).
+The installer looks for system_packages.lst and installs the correct packages using that file.
+This file is a simple json formatted file that defines packages for some common Linux distributions(CentOS, Red Hat and Ubuntu).